DataWranglerPro/website/README.md

 - What kinds of files do you accept?
 	- Data files in Microsoft Excel, CSV, or TXT format.

-- How do you protect sensitive data?
-	- Since all work must be conducted within the secure Fiverr ecosystem, it's important to note that I cannot ensure the protection of data containing sensitive information you deem as such.
-However, I assure you that I will exert my utmost effort to maintain the confidentiality and privacy of the data

 - When does the 2 day Clock start?
 	- As soon as we accept the job, we will have two business days to complete the task for you.